Bastijn/g-dash/manual/manual.md

-### Start GuldenD and optionally create a startup script for GuldenD
+### Start GuldenD and optionally use a startup script for GuldenD

+- When installing Gulden from the Raspbian repository the file `guldenstart.sh` is already created in the `/opt/gulden/` directory.
+If not, you can create this file yourself.

 - Create a new bash file in /opt/gulden/ (again, my favorite text editor is joe):
   `joe /opt/gulden/guldenstart.sh`